Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Nintendo Museum?

-The most recent bear sighting in Nintendo Museum was on May 2, 2026 in Kyoto, Kyoto, where 1 Black Bear was reported.
+The most recent bear sighting in Nintendo Museum was on June 18, 2026 in Kyotanabe, Kyoto, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Nintendo Museum?

-Recent bear sightings in Nintendo Museum have been concentrated in Kizugawa Kamocho-Hokkejino (8), Kyoto (4), Kizugawa City (3).
+Recent bear sightings in Nintendo Museum have been concentrated in Kyoto (8), Kizugawa Kamocho-Hokkejino (8), Kizugawa Kamocho-Ono (4).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Nintendo Museum?